auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ## Iterated HMAC preprocessing

 The key-stretching phase of the G3P is an iterated HMAC-SHA256 construction.
+The first form of key-stretching would literally be PBKDF2 instantiated with the tagged pseudorandom function `HMAC(key, msg + DomainTag)`, except for the addition of a counter that is incremented every round.

+We also use an alternate mode of operation for PBKDF2, where the nominal `Password` input is used as a salt, and the password is included in the nominal `Salt` parameter.

-The first form of key-stretching is essentially PBKDF2.[^pbkdf2-tagged-hmac] Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.
+Here is PBKDF2's cryptographically secure pseudorandum number generator (CSPRNG) on top, followed by the modified generator on bottom.
 Both are examples of a "KDF in feedback mode" from [NIST SP 800-108: Recommendation